godror/godror/README.md

 Use `ExecContext` and mark each OUT parameter with `sql.Out`.

+As sql.DB will close the statemenet ASAP, for long-lived objects (LOB, REF CURSOR), you have to keep the Stmt alive: Prepare the statement, and Close only after finished with the Lob/Rows.

 ### Using cursors returned by stored procedures

 Use `ExecContext` and an `interface{}` or a `database/sql/driver.Rows` as the `sql.Out` destination, then either use the `driver.Rows` interface, or transform it into a regular `*sql.Rows` with `godror.WrapRows`, or (since Go 1.12) just Scan into `*sql.Rows`.

+As sql.DB will close the statemenet ASAP, you have to keep the Stmt alive:
+Prepare the statement, and Close only after finished with the Rows.

 For examples, see Anthony Tuininga's
 [presentation about Go](https://static.rainfocus.com/oracle/oow19/sess/1567058525476001cK8G/PF/DEV6708-Using-the-Go-Language-for-Efficient-Oracle-Database-Applications_1568841171132001jI7d.pdf)